jsquyres/github-webhooks/README.md

 1. Ensure that the committer is a current employee in your organization (we do this in my group at work).
-1. Ensure that the author is from an approved list of authors.
+1. Ensure that both the author and committer use correct email address (e.g., `username@mycompany.com` instead of `username@some.internal.machine.name.mycompany.com`).

 And so on.